-Our volunteers are the heart and hands of our organization.
-We love all of the 1500-plus volunteers who support our services to seniors.
-When you get involved, you help local older adults stay healthy, safe, independent, and connected to our community.
-And--volunteering is fun!
+We love our volunteers because they are the heart and hands of our organization.
+When you become a volunteer, you are helping local older adults stay healthy, safe, independent, and connected to our community.
+And volunteering is fun!

 What does a home meal delivery driver do?

-You visit your senior friend once a week for about an hour.
-You can meet at a time that works for both of you, even in the evening or on the weekend.
-During your visit, just enjoy spending time together and have fun.
+Friendly Visitors visit with a senior once a week for about an hour, at a time that works for both of you.
+You provide companionship to a senior who may be lonely and isolated.
 You can play games, read books, go grocery shopping, or simply share stories.
-When you sign up to be a volunteer, we’ll ask you about yourself and what you like to do.
-Then, we’ll match you with a senior who shares your interests and whom we think you’ll enjoy.
+When you sign up to be a volunteer, we'll ask you about yourself and what you like to do.
+Then, we'll match you with a senior who shares your interests and whom we think you'll enjoy.
 We have a long list of seniors who are waiting to be matched with a Friendly Visitor.
+Covid-19 update: We are currently doing all Friendly Visiting over the phone.

-What does a volunteer at a C.C.
-Café do?
+What does a volunteer at the Café do?

-You can take reservations over the phone, help set up for lunch, greet diners, or help serve food.
-Each weekday, seniors gather at the C.C.
-Café for a healthy meal in a social setting.
-We operate six C.C.
-Cafés:
+Café volunteers help keep our five lunch sites running, by taking reservations over the phone, helping set up for lunch, greeting diners, or serving food.
+Each weekday, seniors gather at a Café for a healthy meal in a social setting.
+The Cafés are located in the following locations:

 Bay Point, Ambrose Center, 3105 Willow Pass Road